rohitchandra12/Python_Project/README.md

 -   Enter the audio input by speaking into the microphone.
 -   Run converter_terminal.py script
 -   Output Text will be displayed

+# CONVERT_JPEG_to_PNG

+This project contains a simply python script to change file extension from .jpeg to .png

+## Requirements
+Pillow module

+`pip install pillow`

+## Two methods:

+I accomplished this task in two ways
+### Using Terminal
+- Add the image in jpeg format with name as 'input' in this folder.
+- Run converter_terminal.py script
+- output image will be generated in this folder

+### Using GUI
+Just run the converter_GUI.py script and pick any jpeg image from any location and then press 'Convert Jpeg to Png'